dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - 2.13 - Fixed crash introduced in v2.12 when additional material slots were added.
 - 2.20 - Support for Apex S7 (Not backwards compatible)
 - 2.21 - Fixed crash during model exports, fixed animations missing parts.
 Added support for previewing w/ materials.
 Fixed bug with some image formats.
+- 2.22 - Support for Apex S8 (Audio is no longer backwards compatible), Fix for crash involving an unsupported model format in other paks.